You may wish to see an introductory page to this section or a page about the foundation of Bulla and its main monuments first.

 The House of the Fisherman has a structure similar to the House of the Hunt, but the courtyard giving light to the lower floor is rather small.
 The plan of the lower floor is therefore smaller than that of the ground floor.

 House of Amphitrite: (left) lower floor court; (right) high corridor receiving light from windows at its top

 The lower floor of the House of Amphitrite has a different design with a very small inner court open on only one side.
 Light came mainly from windows opened at the top of a high corridor leading to a triclinium (dining room), two small bedrooms and a kitchen.
 In addition to the windows in the corridor there were wells for ventilation.

 The house is named after a very fine mosaic which was believed to portray Amphitrite, wife of Neptune, the Roman god of sea.
-Today the mosaic is believed to depict the Toilet of Venus, because Amphitrite was usually portrayed together with her husband, as in a mosaic at the Museum of Bardo.
-Certainly St. Augustine, who visited Bulla and reproached its inhabitants for their impious behaviour, would not have approved of this mosaic.
+Today the mosaic is believed to depict the Toilet of Venus, because Amphitrite was usually portrayed together with her husband, as in mosaics at the Museum of Bardo and at Herculaneum.
+St. Augustine, who visited Bulla and reproached its inhabitants for their impious behaviour, would not have approved of this mosaic.

-The design and execution of such a mosaic required talent, not just skill, yet in Roman society the makers of these mosaics were not regarded as artists and they did not sign their works.
-Archaeologists are able to broadly date the mosaics, but have not yet developed an analysis of their style to identify "schools of mosaic" as those which group Italian Early Renaissance works of unknown painters.
+The design and execution of such a mosaic required talent, not just skill, yet in Roman society the makers of these mosaics were not regarded as artists and usually they did not sign their works.
+Archaeologists are able to broadly date the mosaics, but have not yet developed a full analysis of their style to identify "schools of mosaic", as those which group Italian Early Renaissance works of unknown painters.